pablo-1610/datadog_fivem/README.md

 Otherwise, use the `ddfl:setApiKey` event by passing your API key as a parameter to the event.

+Usage: `TriggerEvent("ddfl:setApiKey", "yourApiKeyHere")`

 ## Usage

 To use DDFL, you must make sure that DDFL is started before any other script that will use it.

 To make queries, you must authenticate with an application key.
 Create your authorization with this line;

-`TriggerEvent('ddfl:setApplication', 'myApplicationName', 'myApplicationKey')`
+`TriggerEvent("ddfl:setApplication", "myApplicationName", "myApplicationKey")`

-`TriggerEvent('ddf:setApplication', 'myApplicationName', 'myApplicationKey', true)` (With logs)
+`TriggerEvent("ddf:setApplication", "myApplicationName", "myApplicationKey", true)` (With logs)

+You can put whatever you want for `myApplicationName`, it only serves to identify your application.

 ## Queries